moustafashahin122/EFC-React-App/README.md

 ### EFC React App

-The app is called EFC, which stands for "Electronic Food Court", and it allows users to browse KFC menu items and place orders online.
+This is a react app called EFC. it allows users to browse a resturant menu items and place orders online.

 ## Getting Started